Table of Contents

 1. What is User Experience?

 User experience is all about how a user interacts with the company, the services which it offers as well as its products.
-Simplicity and elegance are the prerequisites to marvelous user experience.
-Your products, whether a website, web application or a mobile application, should ensure a positive experience.
-In order to provide meaningful and relevant user experience, the design of the product should be user-centric.
+Simplicity and elegance are the prerequisites to a marvelous user experience.
+Your products, whether a website, web application, or mobile application, should ensure a positive experience.
+In order to provide a meaningful and relevant user experience, the design of the product should be user-centric.

 2. What are the 5 Elements of Use Experience (UX)?